Building the Internet of Agents with z402

 Choose x-mode every time you are buying a service/good from a seller and you don't think you will buy again.
 For example, choose x-mode

-- the first time you buy from a seller and you don't think you will buy again
+- when you are a first time buyer for a seller and you're not sure you will buy again

 - as a seller, when you want to be compatible with x402